 Port aggregation is principally used to send Data Packets when higher bandwidth is needed.
 There may be Context and Command Packets coupled to the same packet stream.
 In this case, the same packet subtype, typically a Context Packet or a Control Packet, is sent across all ports.
 This forces all ports to have the same number of packets transmitted, including the same number of Context Packets and Command Packets on each port.
 The Packet Count field of the Header is incremented for each of these packet subtypes, as defined in single port applications.
-For this reason, all aligned Context Packets will have the same Packet Count, and all aligned Command Packets will have the same Packet Count is used when aligning Context and/or Command Packets as with Data Packets.
+For this reason, all aligned Context Packets will have the same Packet Count, and all aligned Command Packets will have the same Packet Count as well.
+The same alignment process of aligning SOP, the packets, and Packet Count is used when aligning Context and/or Command Packets as with Data Packets.